Jacob Oulanyah

-Jacob L'Okori Oulanyah (23 March 1965 – 20 March 2022) was a Ugandan agricultural economist, lawyer, and politician, who served as the Speaker of the 11th Parliament of Uganda from 2021 to 2022.
-He was elected to that position on 24 May 2021, after defeating his tenacious rival the then incumbent Speaker Rebecca Alitwala Kadaga.
+Jacob L'Okori Oulanyah (23 March 1965 – 20 March 2022) was a Ugandan agricultural economist, lawyer, and politician, who served as the speaker of the 11th Parliament of Uganda from 2021 to 2022.
+He was elected to that position on 24 May 2021, after defeating his tenacious rival, incumbent Speaker Rebecca Alitwala Kadaga.

-He served as Deputy Speaker of the Ugandan parliament, from May 2011 until May 2021.
+He served as deputy speaker of the Ugandan parliament, from May 2011 until May 2021.
 Oulanyah was also the member of parliament representing the Omoro County constituency, Omoro District, Acholi sub-region, in the Uganda's Northern Region.

 Early life and education

-Oulanyah was born on 23 March 1965 in the then Gulu District to Nathan L'okori and Karen Atwon.
+Oulanyah was born on 23 March 1965 in the Gulu District to Nathan L'okori and Karen Atwon.
 He attended St. Joseph's College Layibi, Dr. Obote College Boroboro, and Kololo Senior Secondary School for his O-Level and A-Level education.
 In 1988, he joined Makerere University, the oldest university in the East African Community, where he studied agricultural economics.
 He graduated in 1991 with a Bachelor of Arts in that subject.
 That same year, he entered law school, also at Makerere University, graduating in 1994 with a Bachelor of Laws degree.
 He served as speaker of the university students' guild during his stay at Makerere.
 In 1995, he attended the Law Development Centre (LDC), where he obtained a postgraduate diploma in legal practice.